Furniture and furnishing prices 1938-1940s in SE England

 In 1940 my parents had to buy some more sheets for their bed.
 Probably they had been existing on hand-me-downs or sheets given as wedding presents.
 It was the local Oustons' shop that my parents patronised.

 The receipt shows that a pair of double sheets cost less than a pound - 13s/11d.
 This was almost certainly at pre-war prices from pre-war stock.
 Knowing my father, the sheets were probably linen rather than cotton, and certainly not man-made fibres which had not yet been invented for the mass market.

-The sheets were almost certainly double ones as my parents had a double bed and I was only a baby in a cot at the time.
+The sheets must have been double ones as my parents had a double bed and I was only a baby in a cot at the time.
 The fact that they were sold as a pair reflects the fact that beds were always made up with a bottom sheet, a top sheet, blankets and possibly an eiderdown.
 Duvets were unheard of at the time among ordinary people.

 The receipt is on professionally printed paper and the cost is handwritten.
 It appears that it is a carbon copy, as print on carbon copies was always dark blue.

 Also, the receipt for the clock cannot realistically be used to estimate the rate of inflation for this type of work between 1940 and the present day because the clock was hand-carved from solid wood.
 It was not mass produced from cheap wood with a laminated finish.
 Nevertheless it serves to show how times have changed.
 But fancy such a clock now being sold for just over a pound!

 Note that the listed prices were pre-war, i.e. before the onset of World War Two.
 Although some of the items were purchased during the war in 1940, they were probably from stock.
 The real impact of the war was yet to hit.